 Educator Training: We bring teachers from Arab and Jewish schools together to address the issue of teaching literature and culture in their classrooms.
 This course is where our bilingual literary anthology, "Two Peoples Write from Right to Left," was born.

 University Courses: Four leading universities in Israel host courses taught by the School for Peace that include dialogue, negotiation, and shared projects.
 We are hoping to expand to more universities in the coming year.

-Research Institute: Our recently founded Research Institute will publish research on the School for Peace methodology, course projects, and more.
+Research Institute: The recently founded Research Institute will publish research on the School for Peace methodology, course projects, and more.
 Look out for the first edition of our journal.

 Measures of Success and Impact

 “There’s no such thing as a conflict that can’t be ended.
 They’re created and sustained by human beings, they can be ended by human beings."
 Senator George Mitchell

 - Over 1,000 facilitators trained